 When will I be notified about a decision on my application?

-Notification is typically sent by mail in accordance to a schedule agreed upon by the seven state-supported medical schools through the Texas Medical and Dental Schools Application Service.
-Below is a schedule of when admissions acceptance begin for Texas residents and non-residents.
+Notification is typically sent by mail in accordance to a schedule agreed upon by the ten state-supported medical schools through the Texas Medical and Dental Schools Application Service.
+A schedule for admission notifications is available on this web site.